TheoWinterhalter/ett-to-wtt/README.md

 ## Overview

-This work is a Coq formalisation of a translation from ETT to ITT that can be interfaced with Coq thanks to the TemplateCoq plugin.
+This work is a Coq formalisation of a translation from ETT to WTT.
-Additionally, sorts are handled quite generically (although without cumulativity) which means in particular that we can have a translation from Homotopy Type System (HTS) to Two-Level Type Theory (2TT) as a direct application.
+Additionally, sorts are handled quite generically (although without cumulativity) which means in particular that we can have a translation from Homotopy Type System (HTS) to Two-Level Weak Type Theory (2WTT) as a direct application.

 ETT differs from ITT by the addition of the **reflection rule**: